We all know that planet Earth is in peril

 As an industry, tourism is ideally positioned to make a difference.

-It generated 10% of the World’s GDP and created 1/10 jobs worldwide in 2018.
-As such, tourism impacts the World across many fronts, including economic growth and development, environmental protection, cultural preservation, peace, and security.
+Tourism impacts the World across many fronts, including economic growth and development, environmental protection, cultural preservation, peace, and security.
 However, the potential of Africa’s tourism remains largely untapped.
-The United Nations World Tourism Organisation (UNWTO) reports that the African region receives only a 3% share in tourism receipts and a 5% share in worldwide arrivals.
+The United Nations World Tourism Organisation (UNWTO) reported that in 2018 the African region received only a 3% share in tourism receipts and a 5% share in worldwide arrivals.
+These percentages certainly dropped in 2020.

 And yet, the African continent is endowed with rich diversity, an abundance of natural beauty, cultural heritage and historical sites, wildlife, safaris, beaches, deserts and so much more.
-If channelled correctly, these assets could provide considerable opportunities for niche tourism growth and, above all, solve many of the factors that inhibit tourism growth in Africa.
+If channelled correctly, and with initiatives to boost domestic tourism in Africa, these assets could provide considerable opportunities for niche tourism growth and, above all, solve many of the factors that inhibit tourism growth in Africa.

-As an African collective, we need to rally behind the UN Environmental Programme.
-We need to gather local research data applicable to each of the 17 SDGs; we need to create awareness of the SDGs; we need to identify new tourism opportunities; we need to showcase our natural and cultural heritage assets to global audiences through storytelling; and we need to do all of this through mass participation and action.
+As an African collective, we need to boost both international and domestic tourism.
+We need to promote responsible tourism and to gather local research data to protect our environmental biodiversity; we need to create awareness on the impact of pollution and climate change; we need to identify new tourism opportunities; we need to showcase our natural and cultural heritage assets to global audiences through storytelling; and we need to do all of this through mass participation and action.